 The Weston Family Tall Grass Prairie Interpretive Centre, MB (Photo by Mike Dembeck)

-LEARN about the tall grass prairie ecosystem — its history, the species that live here and how NCC is helping to protect it.
+Learn about the tall grass prairie ecosystem — its history, the species that live here and how NCC is helping protect it.
 Browse through our exhibits or take part in a guided tour.

 Hours of operation

 The centre is available year-round by appointment for school and youth trips, tours and meeting space.

 The interpretive centre is located in southeast Manitoba, approximately 80 kilometres south of Winnipeg, on Highway 59.